OliverHui/OliverHui.github.io/_posts/2021-5-23-mit-ocw-lin-alg-strang-lec-1.md

 title: MIT Linear Algebra OCW by Prof. Gilbert Strang Lecture 1
 ---

-## The Geometry of Linear Equations
+Lecture 1: The Geometry of Linear Equations

 The fundamental problem of Linear Algebra is to solve a system of linear equations.